smhurf/lewagon_challenges/03-Maths/02-Statistics-Probabilities/Optional-Bayes-Theorem/README.md

 Where :
 - P(play) is our **prior** belief on the probability of the class (Play = Yes or No) given all data we have seen so far
-- P(weather|play) is the **likelihood** of observing this type of weather, given that the match has played or not
+- P(weather|play) is the **likelihood** of observing this type of weather, given whether or not the match was played
 - P(play|weather) is the **posterior** probability of actually playing or not, given the weather condition
 - P(weather) is a constant, from the point of view of our problem: it does not depends on the choice of playing or not

 Let's start!

 ### 0. Frequency Table
 To see things clearly, start by constructing **manually** the frequency table (use a sheet of paper!).
-It should look like this :
+It should look like this:

 | Weather  | Play  | Pause |
 | ---------| ----- | ----- |